 Too many guests attending formal church weddings don't understand the need to be a little modest.
 While that strapless evening dress will look great on the dance floor, it may not be respectful enough for a religious setting.
 Yet you want something that will also work for the reception.

-Look for a dress that comes with a matching jacket, like this JS Collections sheath and bolero.
-With the jacket on, you'll look church-appropriate.
-Later on, take the jacket off to show off your curves and... sexiness.
+Look for a dress that comes with a matching jacket.
+With the extra coverage, you'll look church-appropriate.
+Later on, take the jacket off to show off the gown.

-Another way to be modest for a church wedding is to find a beautiful wrap or jacket, like this Adrianna Papell satin wrap.
-In order to be respectful, make sure your dress covers the knee and isn't too low-cut and that your shoulders are covered.Continue to 7 of 11 below.
+Another way to be modest for a church wedding is to find a beautiful wrap or bolero.
+To be respectful, make sure your dress covers the knee, isn't too low-cut, and that your shoulders are covered.Continue to 4 of 7 below.

 When the Invitation Says "Festive Attire"